'I wish I'd died': Crash victim angry with his 'life' sentence

 "I've not had a night's sleep since this accident," said the 48-year-old father of two, also known as Dave.

-He lost his job as a yard hard in a container storage company after the crash, and doctors recently told him he may never be able to go back to work.
+He lost his job as a yard hand in a container storage company after the crash, and doctors recently told him he may never be able to go back to work.

 "I feel useless.
 I can't do anything and I feel it's my fault I can't provide," he told Open Justice.